Chrise2024/UndefinedBot.Core/UndefinedBot.Core/Readme.md

 - `Id` The plugin's unique identification
 - `Name` The plugin's name
-- `TargetAdapterId` The adapter plugin will dock to
+- `TargetAdapter` The adapters plugin will dock to

 ## Adapter Config